CleverCloud/doc.clever-cloud.com/runtimes/scala/scala.md

 dashboard and by add-ons linked to your application.

 To get an env variable from your code, you can use the `System.getenv("MY_VARIABLE")` method.
 Be aware that it can return null.

+## Custom sbt goal

+By default, the deployment system runs `sbt stage`.
+If you want to run another goal, you can specify it with the `SBT_DEPLOY_GOAL` environment variable.

+## Multi-module build

+If you're having only one repository with multiple modules (and no top-level `stage` task), then you can specify which module to build with `SBT_DEPLOY_GOAL`.

+For instance, if you want to deploy the `service1` module, then add `SBT_DEPLOY_GOAL=service1:stage` in the application's environment variables.

 ## Deploy on Clever Cloud